-Can you afford to increase your contributions to super?
-If so, by how much?
+to ind you afford crease your ibutions to super? by how much?

 Downsize your home and upsize your super

 Understanding the downsizer contribution

 If you own your home and are thinking about selling and moving to a smaller home or making a sea or tree-change, you may be able to take advantage of the downsizer contribution to boost your super savings.